 A) One spring circlip at each end is fitted into the groove in the piston bosses.

 B) On spring circlip is provided in the middle.

 C) Bronze or Aluminum pads are fitted at both ends of the pin, which prevents the cylinder walls from being damaged.

-The gudgeon pin may also be the semi-floating type, in which either the pin is free to turn or oscillate in the small end bearing but secured in the piston bosses or it may secure the small end bearing and allowed a free oscillating movement in the piston bosses.
+The gudgeon pin may also be the semi-floating type, in which either the pin is free to turn or oscillate in the small end bearing but secured in the piston bosses or it may secure the small end bearing and allow a free oscillating movement in the piston bosses.

-This method provides more bearing area at the bosses and hence no need for providing bushes there in, is preferred.
+This method provides more bearing area at the bosses and hence no need for providing bushes therein is preferred.